Supervise Less, See More: Training-free Nuclear Instance Segmentation with Prototype-Guided Prompting: Additional Sensitivity Analysis

 \myparagraph{Image size.} As illustrated in Figure~\ref{fig:SAM_effect_a}, scaling controls the receptive field over which SAM attends.
 Without scaling, SAM can respond to large tissue regions, ignoring fine-grained nuclear detail.
 By splitting the image into small patches, the model is guided to treat individual nuclei as primary segmentation targets.

 \myparagraph{Negative prompts.} In histology images, nuclei are frequently embedded within complex backgrounds where clear boundaries are lacking.
 As shown in Figure~\ref{fig:SAM_effect_b}, negative prompts act as explicit counterexamples, guiding SAM to disregard surrounding tissue that mimics nuclear appearance.
-This strategy mitigates over-segmentation and enhances boundary precision.
+Therefore, broad spatial coverage of the background is more important than precise point placement.
+As a result, we adopt a simple, uniform, grid-based sampling strategy that imposes a grid on the background mask and randomly samples points from the valid grid cells to mitigate over-segmentation and enhance boundary precision.

 \myparagraph{Positive prompt placement.} Overlapping or touching nuclei pose a significant challenge, as SAM may merge them into a single mask in Figure~\ref{fig:SAM_effect_c}.
 Carefully placing positive prompts within each nucleus provides local anchors that enforce instance-level separation, enabling SAM to segment individual objects rather than clusters.
+To obtain such reliable positive seeds, we use POT-based foreground assignment to guide positive prompt generation.

 Together, these strategies systematically adapt SAM’s general-purpose design to the demands of nuclear segmentation.
 They highlight that effective use of SAM in computational pathology depends not only on model capacity but also on thoughtful construction of inputs that reflect domain-specific image structure.